It’s important to set up your real estate LLCs the right way.

 To know if going the corporation management route is right for your LLC, you’re going to have to consider the other ways investors manage their companies.
 Most people go with one of two options:

-Investors choose their management style usually.
-If you have a great person in mind and nobody on your team will rise to the management challenge occasion, a manager’s a great way to go.
+Investors usually choose their management style.
+If you have a great person in mind and nobody on your team will rise to the occasion, a manager’s a great way to go.
 If each member has confidence the manager is trustworthy, and all ensure that the Operating Agreement of the LLC accurately reflects their desires, then a manager can be a great thing for a real estate LLC.

 When a corporation manages your LLC, you can think of the corporation as standing in for a human manager.
 There’s actually a long history in American law of treating corporations as people, a concept known as corporate personhood in legalese.
 Depending on the type of corporation you form, you may have several individuals collectively making decisions about your daily operations.
 Note that your corporation can actually have an unlimited number of managers internally.

-Before we dive into the “how” let’s be clear on what a corporation actually is.
+You need to have an idea of what you want to do.
+You also need to be clear on what a corporation actually is.
 First of all, we’ve got two options: the C-Corporation and S-Corporation.
-Of these two, the S-Corporation is far more popular.
+Of the two, the S-Corporation is far more popular.

 Real estate investors opt for this choice because: